tessus/ipcalc6/README.md

 ```

-Limitation : although prefixes smaller than /48 are used for CIDR routing, they are not supported by this tool.
+Limitation : although prefixes smaller than /48 are used for CIDR routing, they are not used on end device configuration and not supported by this tool.